ENCCS/julia-for-hpc/content/quick-reference.rst

 .. code-block:: julia

 	  function f(x,y)
-	      x + y   # can also use return keyword to return immediately end
+	      x + y   # can also use "return" keyword end

 A more compact form: